Peter Ndlovu: Early life

 Ndlovu comes from Binga district in North Western, Siabuwa Zimbabwe.
 He was however born in Bulawayo.
+He attended Mzilikazi High School.

 Club career

 Coventry City

 Ndlovu was originally spotted by John Sillett, prior to his official signing from Highlanders by Terry Butcher in July 1991.
 He made an immediate impact by scoring away at Arsenal and then became the toast of Highfield Road with a thunderbolt winner against Aston Villa in November 1991, endearing him to the Sky Blues fans.

 Although he would go on to play a major role at several clubs in the First Division, it is his time at Coventry that he is particularly known for, given the club's top-flight status at that time.
 He would play a significant role in two major teams, Bobby Gould's attacking team of 1992/93 and the expansive squad of the mid and late 1990s, during which time Ron Atkinson and then Gordon Strachan managed the club.
 Bobby Gould's team in 1992–93 are widely regarded as under-achievers, finishing 15th in the first Premier League season, having spent much of the season in considerably higher positions.

 On 19 August 1992, Ndlovu made history by being the first African footballer to play in the new English Premier League.
 Having acquired striker Micky Quinn in November 1992 they continued what had already been a blistering start, with away wins at Tottenham Hotspur (2–0) Sheffield Wednesday (2–1) and Wimbledon (2–1) to add to already impressive home wins against Middlesbrough (2–1).
 By the early autumn the Sky Blues briefly topped the inaugural Premier League and would only lose five league games prior to Christmas.
 The addition of Micky Quinn to the squad led to further outstanding home wins against Aston Villa (3–0) and Liverpool (5–1).
-In February 1993, they won 4-2 against title chasing, big spending Blackburn Rovers.
+In February 1993, they won 4–2 against title chasing, big spending Blackburn Rovers.
 However, a barren final few weeks of the season and a run in that would see back to back games against Man United, Liverpool, Chelsea and Leeds United saw them slip from fifth in the league in February to 15th in the final table.
 The season finished with a thrilling performance from Ndlovu in a 3–3 draw against Leeds United.
 Ndlovu was a key component throughout the season in Gould's fast pacey front line which included John Williams, Kevin Gallacher (until his departure to Blackburn) and Robert Rosario, who formed a worthy partnership with Micky Quinn.
 Ndlovu's goal against Norwich City, in a 1–1 draw in late September, was a signature piece of Ndlovu flair which earned him the Match of Day 'Goal of the month' competition.